Simplifying Expressions Explained: Definition, Examples, Practice & Video Lessons

 Algebraic expressions consist of numbers and variables combined through operations such as addition and subtraction.
 The individual parts of an expression separated by plus or minus signs are called terms.
 For example, in the expression 2x + 5, the terms are 2x and 5.

-It is important to note that coefficients—the numerical factors in terms—do not determine whether terms are like terms.
+It is important to note that coefficients—the numerical factors in terms—do not affect whether terms are like terms.
 Terms are like terms solely based on their variables and exponents.

 On the other hand, unlike terms differ either in their variables or in the exponents of those variables.
-For example, 4x² and 7x³ are not like terms because the exponents of x differ.
-Terms like 2a and 2ba are unlike because they contain different variables.
-Also, 5x²yz and -10xy²z are unlike terms since the exponents of x and y differ between the two.
+For example, 4x² and 7x³ are not like terms because the exponents of x differ (2 versus 3).
+Terms like 2a and 2ba are not like terms because the variables differ.
+Another example is 5x²yz and -10xy²z, which are unlike terms because the exponents of x and y differ between the two terms.

 Combining like terms is a fundamental skill in algebra.
 This process involves adding or subtracting the coefficients of like terms while keeping the variable part unchanged.
 For example, combining 4x² + 7x² results in 11x² because the coefficients 4 and 7 are added.
 Similarly, 2ab + 8ba can be combined as 10ab after recognizing the terms as like terms and rearranging variables if needed.